 David graduated in 2018 and is now a Financial Analyst at JPMorgan Chase & Co in New York City.

 Patricia’s dad is a high school teacher and is the primary source of income for their family of eight.
 Therefore, her parents cannot afford to send all six children to college.
 It is only with the help of generous donors like you that Patricia is able to attend Villanova University.
-Villanova was Patricia’s dream school from the beginning of the college application process.
+Villanova was Patricia’s dream school from the very beginning of the college application process.

 Meet Patricia Gresco